 2 – I believe that character is best developed in the pursuit of freedom in these four areas. — The behavioral adjustments required to be healthier, gain financial freedom, master our emotions, and find fulfilling work, demand continuous personal scrutiny.
 This process exposes motive/self-worth issues, deep character flaws, and behavioral inconsistencies.
 Working to make sustained behavioral adjustments naturally develops self-discipline, self-awareness, confidence, courage, grit, empathy, patience, etc. The character traits that we all aspire to develop in ourselves.
 These traits allow us to endure all the adversity that comes with life while we chase deeper expressions of our own personal potential.

-I make it my mission to inspire individuals to reach for greater expressions of personal potential through the active pursuit of character development.
+I make it my mission to inspire individuals to reach for greater potential through the personal pursuit of character development.

 Visit the START HERE page to learn more.